jobbrIO/docs/index.rst

    use/execution
    use/rest-api
    use/persistence
-   use/recommondations
+   use/recommendations

 If you happen to miss a specific feature and plan to extend Jobbr, or ran into an issue which you want to help fix, it's important to know where and what the architectural decisions were in the past so that you can understand and align with them.

-This section also convers tips on contributions as well as how we release and how version bumps are made.
+This section also covers tips on contributions as well as how we release and how version bumps are made.

 .. toctree::
    :maxdepth: 2